bmx8177/MS1Connect/README.md

 # MS1Connect

-**17 Nov 2021: Please Note that this version of MS1Connect is not fully functional at this time.
+**17 Nov 2021: Please note that this version of MS1Connect is not fully functional at this time.
 We hope to upload the remaining code within a few months.**

 MS1Connect is a tool that scores the similarity between a pair of mass spectrometry runs.
 This task is particularly challenging because data can be acquired under different experimental procotols.
 MS1Connect solves this problem by framing the problem as a maximum bipartite matching problem and by only using data fom intact peptide (MS1) scans.